-Joe Exotic and his story have an extraordinary catalytic power.
-The documentary filmmaker Eric Goode saw it, and has been able to grasp this potential to turn it into a miniseries.
+Joe Exotic and his story have extraordinary catalytic power.
+The documentary filmmaker Eric Goode saw it and has been able to grasp this potential to turn it into a miniseries.
 In the director’s initial plans, there was the idea of making a documentary on the traffic of reptiles in the USA.
 It was enough to learn about the figure of Joe Exotic to adjust the shot.
 Tiger King talks about Joe Exotic and his zoo of big cats, but there is much more.

 The episodes are incredibly compelling and raw at the same time.
 Tiger King is almost entirely dedicated to creating a show, with little interest in the sense of truth.
 And the truth is as inconvenient as Tiger King is sensational.
 As in Nomadland, which analyzes the American Dream, here there’s another look at it, more obsessive and fanciful.